gurushantj/MTCNN/README.md

 # Training
 This model is trained from scratch without using any pre trained weights , if you wish you can initilize with the existing weights and train on your dataset.
+- python3 data_gen/gen_shuffle_data.py <size> # size could be 12 or 24 or 48 based upon the network to train
+- Run python3 data_gen/CreateTFRecordTraining.py # to generate the tf record file each containg 200k records
 - Go to main.py and scroll down to bottom and uncomment the fun call to run the training on(PNet/RNet/ONet).

 # References